Fields: Modern Europe (major), Modern Middle East, Migration Studies

 I am a historian of modern Europe and the Middle East with a focus on German, Turkish, and migration history.
-My current research looks at teachers and imams sent by the Turkish state to work with Turks in (West) Germany and argues that German and Turkish policies and public attitudes toward these transnational civil servants reflect changing ideas about Islam, education, and citizenship in both countries.
+My current research looks at teachers and imams sent by the Turkish state to work with Turks in (West) Germany and argues that German and Turkish policies and public attitudes toward these transnational civil servants reflect changing ideas about Islam, culture, race, and modernity in both countries.

 I am also interested in Islamic religious instruction in German schools, Turkish Islamic associations in Germany, and the construction by German charities, churches, unions, and migrant organizations of Ausländerarbeit (“work with foreigners”) as a disciplinary category.